rgeyer/arbiter/docs/source/userguide.rst

       }
   }

-Handler specific options are defined in the *options* block.
+Handler specific directives are defined in the *options* block.
 These parameters are used internally by the handler, and often passed directly to the underlying third-party library the handler uses.
 Handlers have flexibility to define any options required, and to document their use.
 Some handlers that have complex interactions with multiple libraries, such as the :py:class:`~arbiter.handlers.EmailHandler`